-- Ensure customers and your staff maintain the social distancing recommendations, which currently are maintaining a 2m space between all persons including kitchen staff.
+- Ensure customers and your staff maintain the social distancing recommendations.

 - To reduce the spread of germs when you cough or sneeze, cover your mouth and nose with a tissue, or your sleeve (not your hands) if you don’t have a tissue, and throw the tissue in a bin immediately.
 Then wash your hands or use a hand sanitising gel.